matheuspl92/tic-tac-toe/README.md

 OK!
 Make a draw end the round and start a new one

+OK!
 Return to main menu after a win

+OK!
+Add a default name to players

 player1Name, player2Name, player2Type, player2Difficulty, numberOfWins